 Interstate 229 in South Dakota is an urban loop serving the southern and eastern areas of metropolitan Sioux Falls.
 The freeway provides a cutoff between I-29 near Tea to the south and Interstate 90 near Brandon to the east.
 I-229 also serves commuting interests, providing a faster route to Downtown Sioux Falls than I-29 to the west.

-Additionally a 4.4 mile Business Loop for I-229 provides a direct route to the Sioux Falls City center via Minnesota Avenue from the south and the couplet of E 10th and 11th Streets to the east.
-The business loop is city-maintained and signed partially as “Downtown Loop I-229.”
+Additionally, a 4.4 mile long Business Loop for I-229 provides a direct route to the Sioux Falls City center via Minnesota Avenue from the south and the couplet of E 10th and 11th Streets to the east.
+The business loop is maintained by the city and signed partially as “Downtown Loop I-229.”

-Future road work will reconfigure the folded diamond interchange joining I-229 with East 26th Street and Yeager Road.
+The 26th Street Corridor Study evaluates proposed work to reconfigure the folded diamond interchange joining I-229 with E 26th Street and Yeager Road.
 Additional interchange improvements are considered as part of the I-229 Corridor Study.

 Northward view of Interstate 229 at the exchanges with Rice Street, Benson Road and I-90 in Sioux Falls, SD.
 08/13/16